Labs64/netlicensing.io/pages/pricing.md

     <div class="col-md-5 col-md-offset-1">
         <h3>Can I use NetLicensing for free?</h3>

         <p>Absolutely!
 NetLicensing can be completely free to use.
-The Starter plan does have some limits and feature locks.
+The Community plan does have some limits and feature locks.
 You can always upgrade to higher plans if you’d like to access those advanced features.</p>
     </div>
     <div class="col-md-4 col-md-offset-1">
         <h3>What is included in Free Premium Trial?</h3>

         <p>Free Premium Trial plan includes all functionality of Premium Plan for 30 days, except product, product module and licensee limits.
-        After 30 days your vendor account will remain active and will be automatically switched to "Starter" plan unless upgraded.</p>
+        After 30 days your vendor account will remain active and will be automatically switched to "Community" plan unless upgraded.</p>
     </div>
 </div>